Metrix-Labs/metrix/docs/docs/docs/01-core/admin/01-ee/01-review-workflows.md

 #### review-workflows

-This service is used during the bootstrap and register phases of Strapi.
+This service is used during the bootstrap and register phases of Metrix.
 Its primary responsibility is to migrate data on entities as needed and add the stage field to the entity schemas.

 #### workflows